mikramarc/book_notes/effective_c++.md

 **TOLD: If you need type conversions on all function's parameters (including the one that would otherwise be pointed to by the *this* pointer), the function must be a non-member**

-### Item 25: COnsider support for a non-throwing swap
+### Item 25: Consider support for a non-throwing swap

 - swap is very useful, so important to implement it properly
 - swap two items = give each the other's value